How Insulin and GLP-1 Hormones Work and Why They Affect Weight Loss Over Time

 Woman doing a plank to take her GLP -1 health seriously

-Habits That Help Retrain Your Hormones
+Habits That Help

-Stress control.
+Stress Control

-• A two-minute walk around the room or hallway between tasks
+• A two-minute walk between tasks

 • Taking a minute before you answer a stressful message

-Better sleep.
+Better Sleep

-Try these realistic shifts:
+Try these shifts:

 Final Thoughts